awsdocs/emp-user-guide/doc_source/emp-edit-upgrade-maintain.md

 When a new version of EMP is released, you can update deployed EMP packages with new binaries\.
 Perform the following steps to update a deployed EMP package with new EMP binaries\.

-1. Verify that the latest version of the EMP Compatibility Packager installed on the server\.
+1. Verify that the latest version of the EMP Compatibility Package Builder installed on the server\.

 1. Navigate to the Package Builder installation directory\.